This is a complete guide to start using the most popular open-source Test Management tool – TestLink.

 - Test reports can be easily generated in HTML, MS DOC or Excel format.

 About the author: Thanks to Anitha Eswari for helping us to craft these useful tutorials.
-She is currently working as a senior test engineer having sound knowledge on manual and automation testing and various test management tools.
+She is currently working as a senior test engineer having sound knowledge of manual and automation testing and various test management tools.

 In 2nd and 3rd parts of this series we will see how to manage requirements, map test cases to requirements, execute test cases manually, link defects, and generate test reports.
-In advanced part, we will see how to use Selenium WebDriver to update test cases automatically using TestLink API and save time and money which are important factors for the success of any project. :)
+In the advanced part, we will see how to use Selenium WebDriver to update test cases automatically using TestLink API and save time and money which are important factors for the success of any project. :)